slorber/react-reboot/README.md

 ### Run local website / playground:

 Install js-codemod / react-codemod in ./codemods (manual procedure for now for licensing reasons, these projects are not published on NPM)`

-Project only runs in yarn due to need of using 2 distinct babel versions at the same time

 ```